SRC Operational Grants

 - EDDA: European Direct Drive Architecture (Thales france, Thales Belgium, Sitael, Thales germany, University Carlos III, Efficient innovations).

 - HIPATIA: Helicon Plasma Thruster for In space applications (Sener, University carlos III, Airbus France, CNRS, AST)

-- NEMESIS: Novel electricide Material for enhanced electric propulsion solutions (Advanced Thermal devices, University Carlos III, giessen University, EXOTRAIL, FOTEC)
+- NEMESIS: Novel electricide Material for enhanced electric propulsion solutions (Advanced Thermal Devices, Universidad Politécnica de Madrid, Justus Liebig University Giessen, EXOTRAIL, FOTEC).

 The proposals selected in the 2020 Call for incremental technologies are: